Why Diets Fail

 There are a lot of us out there who have tried and tried again to lose weight and a lot of us fail over and over again even if we do everything by the book.
 Well, here are some reasons diets fail.

-Overestimating Activity - Typically you need to cut over 500 calories per day, seven days a week to lose one pound per week.
+Speaking of exercise, we typically need to cut over 500 calories per day, seven days a week to lose one pound per week.
 That equals out to 60 minutes a day of moderate exercise and who has time for that?
 A more sustainable goal is 30 minutes of vigorous activity every day but broken up in ten minute increments.
 We can all find ten minutes to play tag, take a vigorous walk around the block or do jumping jacks.

-Inadequate Sleep – If you get less than six hours of sleep per night, you have higher levels of a hormone called ghrelin that simulates your appetite and makes you crave high-carb and high calorie foods.
+If you get less than six hours of sleep per night, you have higher levels of a hormone called ghrelin that simulates your appetite and makes you crave high-carb and high calorie foods.